leftyfb/NFCAccess/README.md

 #### Usage:
 	Swipe card to gain access
-	Hold button then swipe new card to add it to the SQLite3 database Hold button then swipe existing card to toggle access privileges
+	Hold button then swipe new card to add it to the MySQL database Hold button then swipe existing card to toggle access privileges

 #### Hardware: